OHDSI/ETL-CMS/python_etl/README.md

 This implementation is under active development and is not at all ready to be used by the general public.
 We’re open-sourcing this code now because several people have expressed interest in assisting in the development of this ETL implementation and we’ll be using this repository as a means to coordinate the efforts of those individuals.

+### Downloading SynPUF Files
+There is a helpful script in the ``../scripts`` directory that will download SynPUF files and prepare them for ETL for you automatically.

 ### Required Software/Hardware
 - [Python 2.7.x](https://www.python.org/) + [pip](https://pip.pypa.io/en/stable/)